-- headers: Dictionary of HeaderName:HeaderValue pairs to add to each response (Omitted on redirect responses) - certificates (List of certificates to be used on the DoH listener) - cert: Certificate in PEM format, including intermediates if applicable - key: Private key corresponding to the certificate doh (List of configurations of DoT listeners)
+- certificates (List of certificates to be used on the DoH3 listener) - cert: Certificate in PEM format, including intermediates if applicable - key: Private key corresponding to the certificate dot (List of configurations of DoT listeners)

-11.2.5 DNS over TLS
+13.2.6 DNS over TLS (DoT)

 - name: Name of the DoT listener (used for naming the corresponding Service objects, etc) - locals: Amount of listen sockets per dnsdist pod (default: 1) - secrets: List of names of Secrets (Type: kubernetes.io/tls) containing certificates & keys to be used on the DoT listener.
 Key must be in tls.key node and certificate (+ intermediates if applicable) must be in tls.crt node. - service: Configuration of the Kubernetes service object (Note: See the section 'Exposing dnsdist' for more details and examples on how to configure this) - stekSecret: Name of a Secret (Type: Opaque) with stek tickets included in the tickets node.
 This secret is monitored for changes and will be updated in dnsdist whenever a change is detected.
 Default: CloudControl will generate and update tickets as per the defaults (See parameters named stek in the dnsdist defaults section) - config (Configuration options for the DoT listener) - ciphers: The TLS ciphers to use, in OpenSSL format.
-Ciphers for TLS 1.3 must be specified via ciphersTLS13. - ciphersTLS13: The TLS ciphers to use for TLS 1.3, in OpenSSL format. - enableRenegotiation: Whether secure TLS renegotiation should be enabled.
-Default: false (Disabled by default since it increases the attack surface and is seldom used for DNS) - maxConcurrentTCPConnections: Maximum number of concurrent incoming TCP connections.
+Ciphers for TLS 1.3 must be specified via ciphersTLS13. - ciphersTLS13: The TLS ciphers to use for TLS 1.3, in OpenSSL format. - enableProxyProtocol: If setProxyProtocolACL() is used, expect a proxy protocol v2 header in front of incoming queries from an address in setProxyProtocolACL(), Default: true - enableRenegotiation: Whether secure TLS renegotiation should be enabled.
+Default: false (Disabled by default since it increases the attack surface and is seldom used for DNS) - ignoreTLSConfigurationErrors: Ignore TLS configuration errors (such as invalid certificate path) and just issue a warning instead of aborting the whole process.
+Default: false - maxConcurrentTCPConnections: Maximum number of concurrent incoming TCP connections.
 Default: 0 (which means unlimited). - maxInFlight: Maximum number of in-flight queries.
 The default is 0, which disables out-of-order processing. - minTLSVersion: Minimum version of the TLS protocol to support.
 Possible values are tls1.0 tls1.1, tls1.2 and tls1.3.
 Default is to require at least TLS 1.0. - numberOfStoredSessions: The maximum number of sessions kept in memory at the same time.
 Default is 20480.
-Setting this value to 0 disables stored session entirely. - preferServerCiphers: Whether to prefer the order of ciphers set by the server instead of the one set by the client.
-Default is true, meaning that the order of the server is used. - releaseBuffers: Whether OpenSSL should release its I/O buffers when a connection goes idle, saving roughly 35 kB of memory per connection.
-Default: true
+Setting this value to 0 disables stored session entirely.

-- sessionTimeout: Set the TLS session lifetime in seconds, this is used both for TLS ticket lifetime and for sessions kept in memory. - sessionTickets: Whether session resumption via session tickets is enabled.
-Default: true (ie: tickets are enabled) - tcpFastOpenQueueSize: Set the TCP Fast Open queue size, enabling TCP Fast Open when available and the value is larger than 0. - tcpListenQueueSize: Set the size of the listen gueue. - certificates (List of certificates to be used on the DoT listener) - cert: Certificate in PEM format, including intermediates if applicable - key: Private key corresponding to the certificate dstoredist (Dstore-dist configuration to distribute protobuf messages generated by DNSdist)
+- preferServerCiphers: Whether to prefer the order of ciphers set by the server instead of the one set by the client.
+Default is true, meaning that the order of the server is used. - proxyProtocolOutsideTLS: When the use of incoming proxy protocol is enabled, whether the payload is prepended after the start of the TLS session.
+Default: false - releaseBuffers: Whether OpenSSL should release its I/O buffers when a connection goes idle, saving roughly 35 kB of memory per connection.
+Default: true - sessionTimeout: Set the TLS session lifetime in seconds, this is used both for TLS ticket lifetime and for sessions kept in memory. - sessionTickets: Whether session resumption via session tickets is enabled.
+Default: true (ie: tickets are enabled) - tcpFastOpenQueueSize: Set the TCP Fast Open queue size, enabling TCP Fast Open when available and the value is larger than 0. - tcpListenQueueSize: Set the size of the listen queue. - certificates (List of certificates to be used on the DoT listener) - cert: Certificate in PEM format, including intermediates if applicable - key: Private key corresponding to the certificate doq (List of configurations of DoQ listeners)